osrf/gazebo_tutorials/drcsim_atlas_siminterface/tutorial.md

         roll, pitch, yaw = euler_from_quaternion([state.orientation.x, state.orientation.y, state.orientation.z, state.orientation.w])
 ~~~

 This function walks the robot dynamically in a circle.
-It is necessary to publish 4 steps at any time, starting with the next_step_index_needed.
+It is necessary to publish 4 steps at any time, starting with the `next_step_index_needed`.
 This helps the walking controller plan for a stable walking trajectory.
 Some message fields aren't used or implemented in this walking behavior.
 Dynamic walking behavior is best for flat surfaces with no obstructions.

 ~~~
     # An example of commanding a dynamic walk behavior.